When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn how pregnancy changes the way you smell and what you can do about it.

-What on earth is that smell?
-Experienced moms know there’s a fine line between that rosy pregnancy glow and turning into a smelly sweat monster.
-Thankfully, it’s all normal!
+What is that smell?
+If you are pregnant, there is a good chance it is you.
+Experienced moms know there is a fine line between that rosy pregnancy glow and feeling like a sweaty mess.
+Thankfully, it is all completely normal.

-The numerous changes happening in your body can mean a little odor is unavoidable.
-There’s no need for embarrassment, though — feeling fresh and confident just takes a bit more care than usual.
+The massive changes happening in your body mean a little extra odor is unavoidable.
+There is no need for embarrassment, though; feeling fresh and confident just takes a bit more care than usual.

-In this article, we’ll discuss the causes of pregnancy body odor and what you can do about it.
+In this article, we will discuss the causes of pregnancy body odor, why your nose is extra sensitive right now, and what you can do to freshen up.

 Key Takeaways